Volunteer Packer Pre-Project Details

 Standard Packing Loads with MWA Volunteer Trail Crew projects

-Depending on the number of volunteers (which means more or less stuff) we can usually get into camp with 5 pack stock tightly packed.
-If 6 pack animals are available loads are much lighter and we can fit everything very easily.
+Depending on the number of volunteers (more or less stuff) we can usually get into camp with 5 pack stock tightly packed.
+If 6 pack animals are available, loads are much lighter and we can fit everything very easily.
 This is our standard packing list for backcountry projects:

 - 1st Animal = 1 bear box set (crew food), about 70-75 lbs.

 These are the boxes we use.
 It's recommended to sling load these boxes and to wrap these loads with manty tarps.
 Standard size: 24" long x 18" wide x 12" deep.
 Welded aluminum structure.